-The first five-star underground hotel will feature two floors of underwater rooms and is set to open at the end of this year
+The first five-star underground hotel features two floors of underwater rooms, a swimming pool and multiple restaurants

-Experience-seekers, this one’s for you: In just a few short months you will be able to stay in the world’s first five-star underground hotel.
-An epic project a decade in the making, the subterranean InterContinental Shanghai Wonderland has been constructed in an abandoned quarry and is due to open at the end of the year just outside of Shanghai.
-The hotel will feature 16-storeys of rooms and facilities that overlook a 33-foot-deep aquarium, and for those who are game, another two storeys that are completely underwater.
+Experience-seekers, this one’s for you: You can now stay in the world’s first five-star underground hotel.
+An epic project a decade in the making, the subterranean InterContinental Shanghai Wonderland, which has been constructed in an abandoned quarry, has opened its doors to guests, just outside of Shanghai.
+The hotel features 16 storeys of rooms and facilities that overlook a 33-foot-deep aquarium, and for those who are game, another two storeys that are completely underwater.
 It gives a whole new, positive meaning to ‘sleeping with the fishes’, doesn’t it?

 The resort’s architectural plan was designed to reduce impact on the environment by keeping the majority of construction within the disused pit and incorporating the quarry’s rock face.
-With the hotel’s roof at ground level, it will be covered in grass and trees creating the ultimate g’roof garden’ respite, and ensuring the man-made building structure blends in seamlessly with its natural surroundings, not disturbing the environment’s exotic flora and fauna.
-In addition, the resort will feature an extensive sustainability program, and will generate its own geothermal and solar energy to power everyday functions.
+With the hotel’s roof at ground level, it is covered in grass and trees creating the ultimate ‘roof garden’ respite, and ensuring the man-made building structure blends in seamlessly with its natural surroundings, not disturbing the environment’s exotic flora and fauna.
+In addition, the resort features an extensive sustainability program, and generates its own geothermal and solar energy to power everyday functions.

-Every room in the 336-room address — aside from those underwater — will feature a balcony with panoramic views of Shenkeng Quarry and the purpose-built waterfalls spilling down its walls.
+Every room in the 336-room address — aside from those underwater — features a balcony with panoramic views of Shenkeng Quarry and the purpose-built waterfalls spilling down its walls.